aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-trouble-shooting.md

 ## AWS credentials not working when set in the environment
 ### Possible Cause(s)
-You are using temporary federated or IAM role temporary credentials that use the AWS_SESSION_TOKEN in addition to AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+You are using a local run of nextflow with temporary federated or IAM role credentials that use the AWS_SESSION_TOKEN in addition to AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 Nextflow does not look for the AWS_SESSION_TOKEN environment variable as detailed at [nextflow/issues/2839](https://github.com/nextflow-io/nextflow/issues/2839)

 ### Suggested Solution(s)
+  * Instead of using local credentials consider using an IAM role associated to an EC2 instance or ECS container where the Nextflow binary runs from.
+This will not require setting any local credentials and remove the need to update a session token.
-  * Set the AWS credentials up in your `nextflow.config` which will support the AWS_SESSION_TOKEN
+  * If you are using just using Nextflow locally for testing purposes, you can set credentials in a local `nextflow.config` which does support the AWS_SESSION_TOKEN
 ```
 aws {
     accessKey = 'XXXXXXXXXXXXXXXX'